Azure-Samples/azure-sql-db-hyperscale-autoscaler/README.md

 ## Test

 To the the autoscaler, if you created the `Numbers` test table, you can run the query `./SQL/load-test.sql` to create some workload.
 It is suggested that you create a new Hyperscale database with 2vCores to run the test.
 Tool like [SQL Query Stress](https://github.com/ErikEJ/SqlQueryStress) can be used to execute multiple query in parallel.
-A sample configuration is available in `SQL` folder: just put the correct connection information and when run it will generate a 75% load on a Gen5 2vCore Hyperscale database.
+A sample configuration is available in `SQL` folder: just put the correct connection information and when run it will generate a 80% load on a Gen5 2vCore Hyperscale database.
+This will be enough to initiate a scale-up action.

 ## Notes